tensorflow/tensorrt/tftrt/examples-cpp/image_classification/README.md

 jupyter lab -ip 0.0.0.0
 ```

 A Jupyter notebook for downloading the Keras ResNet-50 model and TF-TRT conversion is provided in `tf-trt-conversion.ipynb` for your  experimentation.
-By default, this script will produce a TF-TRT model at `/opt/tensorflow/tensorflow-source/tensorflow/examples/image-classification/frozen_models_trt_fp32/frozen_models_trt_fp32.pb`.
+By default, this notebook will produce a TF-TRT FP32 model at `/opt/tensorflow/tensorflow-source/tensorflow/examples/image-classification/frozen_models_trt_fp32/frozen_models_trt_fp32.pb`.

-This script will load the native TensorFlow model downloaded above and convert it, by default, to an FP32 TF-TRT model.
-As part of the conversion, the script will also carry out benchmarking and print out the throughput statistics.
+As part of the conversion, the notebook will also carry out benchmarking and print out the throughput statistics.

 <!-- #endregion -->